Flying

 During 2018, I visited the USA to learn more about glider instruction.
 I spent some time learning from Soaring Hall of Fame member Tom Knauff, did some great soaring on the Appalachian ridge and flew into First Flight Airport, the site of the first flights by the Wright Brothers.
 I returned with a Commercial glider certificate and instructor rating, and some great ideas on glider instruction.
 Suffice to say that these ideas are not all common knowledge in these parts.

 2021 introduced a new era in my flying career.
 Six of us have bought a Blanik Vivat motor glider, opening the door to some great soaring and some great training.
-I've been flying more regularly, helping my partners to discover new horizons (sic).
+I was hoping to help my partners to discover new horizons (sic).
+Unfortunately, reality has been a lot less thrilling.

 This particular balloon has an illustrious past as a flying billboard.
 Unfortunately, it became a victim of crime during 2023.
 Someone hitched the trailer and disappeared, presumably ditching the balloon and illicitly selling the trailer.